concord-consortium/sizing-demo-interactive/README.md

 ## License

-Starter Projects are Copyright 2018 (c) by the Concord Consortium and is distributed under the [MIT license](http://www.opensource.org/licenses/MIT).
+Sizing Demo Interactive are Copyright 2018 (c) by the Concord Consortium and is distributed under the [MIT license](http://www.opensource.org/licenses/MIT).

 See license.md for the complete license text.